picfight/pfcredit/README.md

 ### Windows

 Don`t build on Windows.
 This is the path of pain and suffering.
-Instead install a virtual machine with linux and use Linux build instructions.
+Instead install a virtual machine with linux and use the build instructions for linux.

 ### Releasing the end-user app